 Paquette described the purpose of educating students through such events in his introductory remarks when he stated, “Nothing could be more foolish than to think that perfect freedom is possible for human beings.
 But it is even more foolhardy to think that the expansive sphere of personal freedom for which the founders fought can be maintained in this or any other society without the willingness of its citizenry to be educated and vigilant in its defense.”
 “These events,” he added, “advance our mission of teaching students about freedom and allow them an opportunity to mingle with people who have impressive credentials and expertise.
 Such events allow us to fill in the blanks left open by a politically correct and vaporous curriculum on college campuses.”

 “In the three classes of mine that Janice attended,” Paquette added, “she stood out in intelligence, work ethic, and character.
 She has already accomplished a good deal, with much more to come.”
-Along those same lines, Paquette thanked Alexander Hamilton Institute Undergraduate Fellows, Liz Barry and Will Utzschneider, for helping to organize the Veterans Day events.
+Along those same lines, Paquette thanked Alexander Hamilton Institute Undergraduate Fellow, Liz Barry for helping to organize the Veterans Day events.

 By Mary Grabar, AHI Resident Fellow